fjarri/reikna/doc/source/tutorial-basic.rst

     '(array) out1, (array) out2, (array) in1, (array) in2_prime, (scalar) param, (scalar) param2'

 Notice that ``param2`` was moved to the end of the signature.
-This was done in order to keep outputs, inputs and scalar parameters separated.
+This was done in order to keep outputs, inputs and scalar parameters grouped.
 Except for that, the order of the final signature is obtained by traversing the transformation tree depth-first.

-The resulting computation returns value ``in1 + (in2_prime * param2) + param`` split in half.
+The resulting computation returns the value ``in1 + (in2_prime * param2) + param`` split in half.
 In order to run it, we have to prepare it first.
-If :py:meth:`~tigger.core.Computation.prepare` is called, the data types and shapes for each of the value in the tree will be propagated from the roots.
-If :py:meth:`~tigger.core.Computation.prepare_for` is called, the data types and shapes will be propagated to the roots and used to prepare the original computation.
+When ``prepare_for`` is called, the data types and shapes of the given arguments will be propagated to the roots and used to prepare the original computation.

 ::